Shaliha280799/PlanIT-SDETAssessment/README.md

 3.) open command line and run the below  command
 > mvn clean test

-4.) reports will be generated in the folder {GIT_REPO}/jupiter-toys/target/surefire-reports/emailable-report.html
+4.)
+Once the maven build is completed, reports will be generated in the folder {GIT_REPO}/jupiter-toys/target/surefire-reports/emailable-report.html

 ## 2.)
 Challenges